MichaelSoe/SRT-Ad-Remover/README.md

 ## BAZARR

-You can use this script together with Bazarr:
+You can use this script together with [Bazarr](https://www.bazarr.media/):
 - In your Bazarr instance, navigate to `Settings` > `Subtitles`
 - Check `Use Custom Post-Processing`
-- Add the following command to `Post-processing command:
+- Add the following command to `Post-processing command`:
 `python [[PATH-TO-THIS-SCRIPT]]/srt-ad-remover.py "{{subtitles}}"`